The legendary French fashion brand has finally added a third, middle-sized, member to it the elegant Dior La D de Dior

-The dial, of course, is not terribly readable but is still legible enough when lighting is good.
-Lacking any sort of a chapter ring and offering nothing more than four tiny diamonds as hour markers, the watch is not the best choice for OCD cases who always need to know current time with an accuracy of +/- 0.001 second.
+The dial, of course, is not terribly readable but is still legible enough when the lighting is good.
+Lacking any sort of a chapter ring and offering nothing more than four tiny diamonds as hour markers, the watch is not the best choice for OCD cases who always need to know the current time with an accuracy of +/- 0.001 second.
 However, as a fashion accessory (which it is,) it does a pretty good job.

 Both models feature diamond-set bezels and crowns and come only in stainless steel.

 Like almost all timekeepers of this size, the Dior La D de Dior (it is so darn hard to correctly spell the name each time) is powered by a simple quartz movement.

 Since the watch is trying to capitalize on the “Swiss Made” century-old hype, the movement is also made and cased in the land of cheese, chocolate, and cuckoo clocks.

 The pricing is still unknown, but the French company will probably offer it at a price of around €1200, give or take.

 UPDATE ON PRICING: Well, it looks like yours truly was a bit too optimistic regarding the timekeeper’s MSRP.
 At this time, the 25-millimeter version is offered at an impressive price of $5100, which makes it one of the least affordable timepieces with similar specs.

 Of course, the precious stones add a great deal to the gadget’s cost, but, damn, is it expensive.
 For a similar pile of cash, you can get yourself such beauties as Omega Constellation Mini Diamond or, say, a Rado Integral, which is even more affordable and is offered in a ceramic body.